pspegel/falcor-playground/README.md

 Babel is configured in `package.json` in the `"babel"` section.
 Each preset is a collection of plugins commonly used together for a specific purpose.
 These plugins help Babel transform and parse newer syntax.

 See [Babel plugin docs](https://babeljs.io/docs/en/plugins) for more information.

+## Database design

+In the early days of MongoDB they made an appalling choice of having singular names for models and plural names for the collections (table in a relational DB).
+For consistency all names in this project are singular.

+## TODO

+* HMR doesn't work for nested components.
+Go back and check when it stopped working.
+* Error handling of DB connection.